prashantbytesyntax/gprofiler_arm_64/README.md

   Use the `--upload-results`/`-u` flag.
-Pass the `--token` option to specify the token provided by Granulate Performance Studio, and the `--service-name` option to specify an identifier for the collected profiles, as will be viewed in the [Granulate Performance Studio](https://profiler.granulate.io/). *Profiles sent from numerous gProfilers using the same service name will be aggregated together.*
+Pass the `--token` option to specify the token provided by Granulate Performance Studio, and the `--service-name` option to specify an identifier for the collected profiles, as will be viewed in a self hosted studio. *Profiles sent from numerous gProfilers using the same service name will be aggregated together.*

 Note: both flags can be used simultaneously, in which case gProfiler will create the local files *and* upload